magit/magit/README.md

 For more details consult the Magit user manual.
 You can read it with
 <kbd>C-u C-h i magit.info</kbd> or [on the web][manual].

-We can also strongly recommend [this][mastering-intro] introduction from the Mastering Emacs blog.
+We can also recommend [this][mastering-intro] introduction from the Mastering Emacs blog.
 It even describes some new features that are not yet documented in the manual.

 Magit also has a [website][website].